Latina, Lazio: Frazioni

 The frazioni of Latina are: Latina Lido, Latina Scalo, Borgo Bainsizza, Borgo Carso, Borgo Faiti, Borgo Grappa, Borgo Isonzo, Borgo Montello, Borgo Piave, Borgo Podgora, Borgo Sabotino, Borgo Santa Maria, Borgo San Michele, Chiesuola, and Tor Tre Ponti.

 Geography

 Latina is located in the Province of Latina, part of the southern section of the region of Lazio.
 The city is about 62 km south of Rome The municipality borders on Aprilia, Cisterna di Latina, Nettuno, Pontinia, Sabaudia, Sermoneta and Sezze.

 Climate

 Latina has a Mediterranean climate (Köppen climate classification Csa) like most of southern Italy.

 In popular culture

 The Italian film My Brother Is an Only Child is set in Latina.

-The Amazon web series Prisma follows the coming of age of a group of teenagers from Latina.
+The Amazon Prime Video original series Prisma follows the coming-of-age of a group of teenagers from Latina.